Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning

 We ablate the scout training budget across $\{0, 10\text{K}, 20\text{K}, 40\text{K}, 80\text{K}, 160\text{K}\}$ steps on three tasks with medium distractors, using 3 seeds per configuration.
 Budget $= 0$ corresponds to \IBD{}'s structured random probe policy, which requires no RL training and no GPU.

-On \texttt{cheetah\_run} and \texttt{reacher\_hard}, boundary accuracy is identical across all budgets (intermediate values omitted for space; all match budget $= 0$).
-On \texttt{walker\_walk}, the untrained policy achieves the highest F1 (0.94 vs.\ 0.90 at 80K), likely because a trained policy converges toward a narrow behavioral mode that reduces state coverage.
-These results confirm that \IBD{}'s practical overhead reduces to trajectory collection alone; approximately 32K environment steps and under 3 minutes, with no GPU requirement.
+On \texttt{cheetah\_run} and \texttt{reacher\_hard}, boundary accuracy is identical across all budgets; intermediate values all match budget $= 0$ and are omitted.
+On \texttt{walker\_walk}, the untrained policy achieves the highest F1 (0.94 versus 0.90 at 80K), likely because a trained policy converges toward a narrow behavioral mode that reduces state coverage.